Writer Profile

 Takehiko Tanaka (Translator)

-Other : Writer and TranslatorKeio University alumni
+Writer, TranslatorKeio University alumni

 Takehiko Tanaka (Translator)

-Other : Writer and TranslatorKeio University alumni
+Writer, TranslatorKeio University alumni

 2021/07/08

-Among the pillars supporting this book, I find the following questions particularly interesting.
+Among the pillars supporting this book, I find the following questions particularly interesting:

-The authors answer these questions thoroughly.
+The authors answer these questions meticulously.

 Keio University Press